 passing in 2017.
 Upon his passing his entire estate was designated to the APRL in appreciation for the library and its staff during his visits.
-Given this extraordinary contribution to the APRL and the APS during his lifetime and upon his passing it was decided by a unanimous vote of the APRL and upon his passing it was decided by a unanimous APRL.
+Given this extraordinary contribution to the APRL and the APS during his lifetime by а unanimous vote of the APRL and upon his passing it was decided Bob Mason busy with research during one of his frequent visits to the by a unanimous APRL